 Several hangers and muffler clamps were needed as well.
 There is a center exhaust hanger bracket, and left and right muffler hanger brackets.
 Also installed was a new oxygen sensor, which screws into a bung on the front Y-pipe.
 An air-tube kit #35574 is required for the Cat.

 The rear Y-pipe is a Walker #40477, and the left and right rear mufflers are #22160 and #22161.

 I replaced the exhaust system on my 1982 Corvette at a friend's shop on a lift.
 There wasn't much left of the old system to take off, so that saved us time.
 Replacing the complete exhaust system took about two hours.

 Note: If you are replacing your exhaust manifolds and not concerned about 100% originality, a good upgrade is to use stainless-steel studs.
 Lightly coat the threads with anti-seize compound before installing.

 C3 Corvette Side-pipes

 Side pipes are all about the look and the sound.
-Don't even consider side pipes if you don't like LOUD.
+If you don't like LOUD, don't even consider side pipes for your Corvette!